 Now you’ve received your first electric bill, and the power costs are much higher than you expected.
 And you’re wondering, Why is my electric bill so high?
 Why doesn’t the electricity rate on my bill match what you signed up for?
 Why is my electric bill higher than I expected?

 As a member of the US military, you deserve special treatment for your service.
 The last thing you need is high electric bills due to an overpriced electricity plan.
-Did you know that some electricity providers offer military discounts?

 We are super excited to announce the official launch of ElectricityPlans.com!
 We serve the deregulated retail electricity markets in Texas, Ohio, and Connecticut with a fantastic choice of providers and plans in each market.
 Our mission is to give our customers the best variety and choice along with a stream-lined shopping experience when it comes to choosing an electricity plan for their home.
 We will continue to establish partnerships with the nation’s most reputable retail electricity providers and grow our reach to more deregulated states throughout 2017 and beyond.